TomPace101/nanopore_diffusion/notes.md

 But what if instead we put explicit times into the weak form, rather than just dt?
 Actually, it seems to work with dt as an Expression.
+Well, it worked in a simple example I did in a notebook.
+When I tried to put it into PNP, it didn't converge, even for a single step.
+That branch of the code still exists, so you can look back at it if necessary.

 _TODO_ for debug, consider using an expression to specify the initial electric potential.
 Requires code change to allow Expressions for Dirichlet conditions just like they are for Neumann.

-_TODO_ compare midline plots with and without boundary terms (use a notebook)

 _TODO_ could we get midline plots at specific points in time?

-This needs to be documented somewhere:
+_TODO_ This needs to be documented somewhere:
 Diffusion exclusions:
 just put "null" in as the diffusion constant. pyyaml will convert that to a None.
 Then just exclude such terms from your weak form.

-Do a check to make sure that the simulation is electrically neutral at first: take sum of initconc*z.
+_TODO_ Do a check to make sure that the simulation is electrically neutral at first: take sum of initconc*z.
 Maybe you do this in your input generation?

-Time-dependent Neumann condition on select surfaces:
+_FEATURE_ Time-dependent Neumann condition on select surfaces:
 Expressions: https://fenicsproject.org/pub/tutorial/html/._ftut1006.html#ch:fundamentals:diffusion
 simpler expressions: https://fenicsproject.org/pub/tutorial/html/._ftut1011.html#ch:poisson0:DN
 restrict surface: https://fenicsproject.org/pub/tutorial/html/._ftut1014.html#ch:poisson0:multi:bc